cube-js/cube/docs/content/Examples-Tutorials-Recipes/Entity-Attribute-Value.md

 The new `UsersStatuses_DRY` cube is functionally identical to the `UsersStatuses_Joins` cube above.
 Querying this new cube would yield the same data.
-However, there's still a static list of statuses present in the cube's cube.
-Let's see how to work around that.
+However, there's still a static list of statuses present in the cube's source code.
+Let's work around that next.

 ### Dynamic attributes